 Ask the Expert: Hospital Executive on Interoperability

 Michele Oglesby is Bridge Connector’s Chief Operations and Compliance Officer, with extensive experience driving profitability and growth for hospital systems, including for Vanderbilt University Medical Center, Envision Healthcare, and others.
-Below, she explains the hospital executive persona, their business role within an organization, and how interoperability, or a lack thereof, affects ROI in the hospital care setting.
+Below, she explains the hospital executive persona, their business role within an organization, and how hospital interoperability, or a lack thereof, affects ROI in that respective care setting.
 This is the first installment of our “Ask the Expert” blog series, presented in a Q&A format, so you can hear directly from our in-house experts and partners, in their words.

-Q: Michele, I understand you came to Nashville 21 years ago, and you’ve obviously gathered an amazing amount of health care experience during this time.
+Q: Michele, I understand you came to Nashville 21 years ago, and you’ve obviously gathered an amazing amount of healthcare experience during this time.
 Tell us more about your background.